Powerful Visible Patterned Events

 ONE HUNDRED AND FIFTY CURRENT CONFLICTS EXIST NOW

-We should take different approaches that steer Israel away from the path of inter group conflict that it’s so obviously on today.
+We should take different and clear approaches that steer Israel away from the path of inter group conflict that it’s so obviously on today.
 We need to create legitimate inter group Peace in the basic Israeli settings.
 That can be done if we do it together.

 We will probably need some help for Israel from outside the country to help make this happen.

-The government in America should be a key ally for the process of steering toward win-win future interactions and trying to create success and trust for all groups that will survive over time.
+The government in America could and should be a key ally for the process of steering toward win-win future interactions and trying to create success and trust for all groups that will survive over time.

 The American government should look at this plan and at these goals and should bless them and agree to make it happen with the starting point we have now as the place we will begin.